camunda-community-hub/camunda-platform-8-github-action/README.md

 steps:
   - uses: actions/checkout@v2
-  - name: Deploy Demo Workflow "Get Time"
+  - name: Deploy Demo Process "Get Time"
     uses: jwulf/zeebe-action@master
     with:
       clientConfig: ${{ secrets.ZEEBE_CLIENT_CONFIG }}
-      operation: deployWorkflow
+      operation: deployProcess
       bpmnFilename: bpmn/demo-get-time.bpmn
-  - name: Execute Demo Workflow "Get Time"
+  - name: Execute Demo Process "Get Time"
     uses: jwulf/zeebe-action@master
     id: get-time
     with:
-      operation: createWorkflowInstanceWithResult
+      operation: createProcessInstanceWithResult
       bpmnProcessId: demo-get-time
       requestTimeout: 30 # seconds
-  - name: Print Workflow Outcome
+  - name: Print Process Outcome
     run: echo The outcome is ${{ toJSON(steps.get-time.outputs.result }}
   - name: Print time
     run: echo The time is ${{ steps.get-time.outputs.result.body.time }}
 ```

-When awaiting a workflow outcome, if no `request_timeout` is provided, it defaults to the Gateway timeout of the cluster (15 seconds).
-For workflows that take longer than this to complete, you should specify a `request_timeout`.
+When awaiting a process outcome, if no `request_timeout` is provided, it defaults to the Gateway timeout of the cluster (15 seconds).
+For processes that take longer than this to complete, you should specify a `request_timeout`.

 Note that once the connection configuration is provided, it is available to any further Zeebe Action operations in the GitHub workflow.

 ## Publish a message

-Here is an example of publishing a message back to Camunda Cloud, to be correlated with a running workflow.
+Here is an example of publishing a message back to Camunda SaaS, to be correlated with a running process instance.
 In this example, the action has been started with a `repository_dispatch` event from the CAMUNDA-HTTP worker.
 The `client_payload` on the event contains the correlationKey value for the message:

 ```
 triggerDependentFlow:
   runs-on: ubuntu-latest
   steps:
-    - name: Tell Camunda Cloud What's up!
+    - name: Tell Camunda SaaS What's up!
       uses: jwulf/zeebe-action@master
       with:
         clientConfig: ${{ secrets.ZEEBE_CLIENT_CONFIG }}